ZCHGorg/AITrainer/README.md

 Should questions arise or issues arise, don't hesitate to reach out to our support team.
 Happy bot-building! 🤖🌟

 <p align="center">
-  Made with ❤️ by the innovators at YourProjectName
+  Made with ❤️ by the innovators at ZchgAIBot
 </p>